 3) Some Docs Diagnose a Patient as “Normal” Without Having All of the Appropriate Tests Done First

 In hypothyroidism, many females are misdiagnosed as “normal” because their primary care doctors aren’t ordering the full thyroid panel, including:

 - Free T4

 - Free T3

 - Thyroglobulin Antibodies (TGAB)

-If TSH, Free T4 and Free T3 come back “normal,” but the physician fails to order TPO and TGAB labs, the doctor and patient are missing out on vital information that would seriously impact the health and diagnosis of the patient.
-This can be the case with a variety of different conditions in both men and women, not just hypothyroidism.
-When in doubt, ordering more labs is usually better than less, to ensure you and your doctor are not missing any vital indicators of a suppressed immune system.
+If TSH, Free T4, and Free T3 come back “normal,” but the physician fails to order TPO and TGAB labs, the doctor and patient miss out on vital information that would seriously impact the health and diagnosis of the patient.
+This can be the case with various conditions in both men and women, not just hypothyroidism.
+When in doubt, ordering more labs is usually better than less, to ensure you and your doctor do not miss any vital indicators of a suppressed immune system.

-As always, it’s important to take charge of your own health and stand up for yourself.
-Are there a few specific labs that you want to check, that your physician didn’t order, like Vitamin D or HBA1C?
-If so, ask you physician to add them to your lab order.
-Most will be wiling to add more, if you are insistent.
+As always, it’s important to take charge of your health and stand up for yourself.
+Are there a few specific labs that you want to check that your physician didn’t order, like vitamin D or HBA1C?
+If so, ask your physician to add them to your lab order.
+Most will be willing to add more if you are insistent.

-Remember: You are the only person living in your body, so it’s important to respect and honor how you are feeling and your intuition when it comes to your healing journey.
-The doctor and patient are working together, as a team, to provide care and relief, but in the end, the patient is the one living inside the body (and feeling the symptoms), so it’s important to be your own advocate.
+Remember: You are the only person living in your body, so it’s essential to respect and honor how you feel and your intuition when it comes to your healing journey.
+The doctor and patient are working together as a team to provide care and relief.
+But in the end, the patient is the one living inside the body (and feeling the symptoms), so it’s important to be your own advocate.

-If you are curious about recent labs or looking to get labs done to check in on a health concern, feel free to call our office and schedule a new patient appointment (or follow-up) with one of our doctors.
+If you are curious about recent labs or looking to get labs done to check in on a health concern, call 480-588-6856 to schedule a FREE brief meet and greet with one of our naturopathic doctors.